 The cheese comes sliced, or you can buy in solid cubes and slice yourself, which is strangely satisfying.
 Ostehøveler (cheese slicers) at the ready!

 Launched in 1937 by the Norwegian chocolate company Freia, Kvikk Lunsj is a sweet treat that definitely goes into the ‘wonderful category’.
 In English it means, you guessed it, quick lunch!

 It consists of four fingers, each has with thin layers of chocolate between each of the wafer layers, and is fully coated in Freia milk chocolate – what’s not to like?

 Read more: All about Norwegian chocolates

-The red, yellow and blue packing has become an iconic sight on supermarket/convenience store shelves, and the chocolate bar is heavily linked to Norwegian culture.
+The red, yellow and green wrapper has become an iconic sight on supermarket and convenience store shelves, and the chocolate bar is heavily linked to Norwegian culture.
 It’s popular most in Easter and during the ski season and is also enjoyed as a popular addition to a hiking lunch.

 Yes, it looks just like a Kit Kat, but tastes, in my opinion, so much better.
 Which is perhaps why Freia produce 50 million bars in Norway each year.